Products

 When the card is swiped, the clock starts.

 Card-present transactions time out in seconds.
 Roaming SIMs add hops by design, your packets are pulled through a foreign home network before reaching the carrier next door.
-NuvoLinQ devices go straight to the local carrier.
+NuvoLinQ devices go straight to the local carrier where direct carrier coverage is available.

 On a roaming SIM